eyeofparadox/eyeofparadox.github.io/content/posts/2007/08/the-paradox-of-death/index.md

 There are many ways to pose this same idea; the thinker and the thought, has a special ring that should strike chords in anyone, simply because it is accurate, and may well be true.

-Ideas like these sometimes feel unsettling, but it's often distress that prompts people to carefully consider what dreams, art and thoughts are—if they could have such powerful implications.
+Ideas like these sometimes feel unsettling, but it's often distress that prompts people to carefully consider what dreams, art and thoughts are---if they could have such powerful implications.

 We are like children, making the rules to our own games, and measuring ourselves by how well we adapt and function under these rules.
 But, what I think is that the rules are only a tool; a way to place context and consequence on our actions.